What is Shea Butter and what does it do in hair products?

 Rustic Strength uses shea butter in our hair products because of its fatty acid content.
 It helps with moisture loss in dry hair, prevents hair breakage, reduces scalp irritation, and protects colored hair.

-If you have any questions regarding this or any other chemical we use, feel free to reach out to customercare@rusticstrength.com We would be more than happy to answer your questions.
+If you have any questions regarding this or any other ingredients we use, feel free to reach out to our email: customercare@rusticstrength.com.
+We would be more than happy to answer your questions.

 We invite you to do your own research!